sensor-dream/APIVOF/guidelines/list-info/o-packs-in-system-fedora-34.md

 <summary>openssh-server</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : An open source SSH server daemon
+Short desc    : An open source SSH server daemon
 URL          : http://www.openssh.com/portable.html
-Лицензия     : BSD
+License      : BSD
-Описание     : OpenSSH is a free version of SSH (Secure SHell), a program for logging
+Descript     : OpenSSH is a free version of SSH (Secure SHell), a program for logging
              : into and executing commands on a remote machine.
 This package contains
              : the secure shell daemon (sshd).
 The sshd daemon allows SSH clients to
              : securely connect to your SSH server.